HaeckGabriel/gev-distribution/README.md

   </a>
 </p>

-Basic Distributional Quantities (CDF, PDfF, Quantile and Random Generation) for the Gumbel, Fréchet, (inverse) Weibull and GEV Distributions.
+Basic Distributional Quantities (CDF, PDF, Quantile and Random Generation) for the Gumbel, Fréchet, (inverse) Weibull and GEV Distributions.

 <p align="center">
   <a href="#Installation">Installation</a> •